 Summary in one go:

-So, the article thus ends and I hope it has worked the purpose you would have wanted it to do.
-Let me know more in the comments section and I will be more than happy answering those questions or clarifying the concerns or accepting the corrections. 🙂
+So, the article thus ends and I hope it has worked the purpose you would have wanted it to.
+Let me know more in the comments section and I will be more than happy to answer those questions or clarify the concerns or accept the corrections. :)